publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch38/m__us_usc_t22_s2684a.md

     (b) __Funding__

-        Funds otherwise available for the purposes of subsection (a) of this section may be deposited in such Fund.
+        Funds otherwise available for the purposes of subsection (a) may be deposited in such Fund.

     (c) __Availability__